Nstamour-art/XogotDocs/Documentation.docc/Manual/editor/command_line_tutorial.md

 > On Windows and Linux, you can run a Godot binary in a terminal by specifying
 > its relative or absolute path.
 >
-> On macOS, the process is different due to Godot being contained within an
+> On macOS, the process is different due to Godot being contained within a
 > .app bundle (which is a folder, not a file).
 To run a Godot binary
 > from a terminal on macOS, you have to cd to the folder where the Godot
 > application bundle is located, then run Godot.app/Contents/MacOS/Godot